 For example, this annual report design template uses umbrella icons in a pictogram measuring rain in a year:

 27. Separate your annual report design into sections using block headers

 If you want to separate your page into sections, using colored headers is an easy way to do this.
 Just draw a block line across the page to help your header pop.
 You could even color code your headers to make your annual report page more readable.

-This annual report design template uses a simple white background with bright pink headers:
+This annual report design template uses a simple white background with bold blue pink headers:

 28. Label your graphs, charts and other data visualizations